 2. Launch the Program

-Disk Drill will present you with Logical volumes and Hardware disks.
-Choose the place where you’ve saved your notes and click on Search for lost data to start the process.
+Next, open Finder, navigate to the Application folder, and launch Disk Drill.
+The software will present you with Logical volumes and Hardware disks.
+Choose the place where your lost notes were located and click on Search for lost data to start the recovery process.

 3. Browse Through the Preview List